 So what does it smell like?
 It is classified as a citrus chypre fragrance for men and women.

-• Base notes: leather, oakmoss, Bourbon vetiver, Mysore sandalwood, tonka, amber, musk, labdanum
+• Base notes: leather, oakmoss, Bourbon vetiver, Mysore sandalwood, tonka bean, ambergris, musk, labdanum, patchouli, civet

 Bottle: